2nd and 3rd Lines of the 5th King's Own Scottish Borderers

 196th Brigade

-January 1915 194th Brigade, 65th (2nd Lowland) Division.
+January 1915 194th Brigade, 65th (2nd Lowland) Division

 August 1915 Rumbling Bridge & Milnathort

-November 1915 Falkirk area, and formed No.14 Bn in 194th Bde, with 2/4th Bn.
+November 1915 Falkirk area, and formed No.14 Battalion in 194th Brigade with 2/4th KOSB

-January 1916 Absorbed 2/4th Bn. & resumed identity as 2/5th Bn.
-KOSB
+January 1916 Absorbed 2/4th KOSB & resumed identity as 2/5th KOSB

 February 1916 Chelmsford